Proteomics trusts Zoho to run its business so it can focus on solving the world's modern science problems.

 - SIZE1- 10

 - TYPE B2C

-Proteomics Consult is a consulting company founded by Philippe Bogard to help developping modern Life Science and bio-informatics solutions.
-The founder has more than 27 years of experience accumulated in serving major Life Sciences companies.
-The company can recall around a project, a large network of specialists with diverse background like molecular biology, protein separation, applied physics and most advanced scientific computing.
+Philippe Bogard founded Proteomics Consulting to help develop modern life science and bio-informatics solutions.
+Bogard himself has accumulated more than twenty-seven years of experience working for top life sciences companies.
+Proteomics has a large network of specialists with diverse backgrounds in areas such as molecular biology, protein separation, applied physics and computer science.

-Unlike the headache he had with Microsoft CRM, it took Bogard only two hours to import 7,000 of his Microsoft Access contacts into Zoho CRM.
-That happy user experience, especially for an admitted non-techy, was what sold Bogard on Zoho CRM.
+Unlike the headache he had with Microsoft CRM, it took Bogard only two hours to import 7,000 Microsoft Access contacts into Zoho CRM.
+That happy user experience, especially for an admittedly computer illiterate individual, was what sold Bogard on Zoho CRM.
 After he finished the import he realized he probably could have done it even faster if he signed up for the paid version.
-But since he was initially testing the free solution, he could only import 1,000 contacts at a time.
+Since he was initially testing it out by using the free version, he could only import 1,000 contacts at a time.

 Get Your FREE 15 - Day Trial Now!Start your Free Trial